 - 1/2 cup granulated sugar

-- 2-3 teaspoons ground coffee granules or sub instant coffee
+- 2-3 teaspoons dry ground coffee granules sub instant coffee or espresso powder

-- 2 teaspoons brewed black coffee, can be instant!
+- 2 teaspoons brewed black coffee can be instant coffee!

 - 2.5 cups all purpose flour

 - 1/4 teaspoon kosher salt

 - 1 1/2 cups chocolate chunks or chips